trimble-oss/trimble-id-sdk-docs-for-net/docs/maui/DeveloperGuide.md

 }
 ```

-In <b>Windows</b>, the SDK internally internally validates the state and code of MobileAuthenticator to complete Login.
+In <b>Windows</b>, the SDK internally validates the state and code of MobileAuthenticator to complete Login.
 No action is required from the end application.

 ### <a name="example_logout">How to Logout</a> ###